 Lessons Learned

 The main lesson we learned is on the amount of effort required to teach an online course.
-Preparing the material and recording the lectures took more time then anticipated.
+Preparing the material and recording the lectures took more time than anticipated.
 Also, the amount of involvement in e.g. the discussion forum and answering questions posed by email takes more time then foreseen.

 Other lessons learned relate more to how an online course such as this one should be setup.
 One major finding is that it is preferable to not just teach the course online but to involve local institutes as well.
 These could e.g. be Universities of Applied Science.
 The material could then be made part of a larger course.
 This would guarantee both students’ involvement and provide a good test bed for the material.